Planning & Community Development

 These are implemented through our planning, zoning, and community development programs and through the stewardship of public records.
 Most of our housing, loan, and economic development activities are carried out through an arm of our department referred to as the Community Development Agency (CDA), a moniker that remained long after the city's planning and zoning functions were added to it in the late 1980s.

-We are also very involved in many on-going activities relating to downtown promotion, economic development, tourism, and business promotion (including the development and on-going maintenance of this website).
+We are also very involved in many on-going activities relating to downtown promotion, economic development, tourism, and business promotion.
 We also administer several housing programs for low and moderate income residents.
 All of these program areas have benefited from the successful application for and administration of state and federal grants.